ankaAR/bestiario5e/_creatures/evil-mage.md

 armor_class: "12"
 ---

-***Spellcasting.*** The mage is a 4th-level spellcaster that uses Intelligence as its spellcasting ability (spell save DC 13; +5 to hit with spell attacks).
+***Lanzamiento de conjuros.*** The mage is a 4th-level spellcaster that uses Intelligence as its spellcasting ability (spell save DC 13; +5 to hit with spell attacks).
 The mage knows the following spells from the wizard's spell list:

-* Cantrips (at will): light, mage hand, shocking grasp
+* Trucos (a voluntad): light, mage hand, shocking grasp

 * 1st Level (4 slots): charm person, magic missile